MicrosoftDocs/learn/learn-pr/azure/azure-cloud-services-tutorials/includes/11-exercise-integrating-azure-bot-service.md

 #### FindEntity

-The last dialogue is more complex with branching and storing data in the *bots* memory.
+The last dialogue is more complex, with branching and storing data in the *bots* memory.
 It asks the user for the *name* of the **Tracked Object** it wants to know more information about, performs a query to the **Find** Azure Function, and uses the response to proceed with the conversation.

 ![TrackedObjectsBot project dialog trigger FindEntity](../media/tutorial-5-section-4-step-1-6.png)